ansys/pydpf-core/docs/source/getting_started/install.rst

 Install with plotting capabilities
 ----------------------------------

-PyDPF-Core plotting capabilities are based on PyVista.
-That means that PyVista must be installed with PyDPF-Core.
+PyDPF-Core plotting capabilities are based on `PyVista <https://pyvista.org/>`_.
-To proceed, use:
+This means that PyVista must be installed with PyDPF-Core.
+To proceed, use this command:

 .. code::

    pip install ansys-dpf-core[plotting]

-For more information about PyDPF-Core plotting capabilities, see :ref:`ref_plotter`.
+For more information about PyDPF-Core plotting capabilities, see :ref:`_user_guide_plotting`.